-data with the given number of codebook vectors (SOM weights). $\alpha = 1/3$ for 1-D data corresponds to minimum mean-squared error quantization, or, in general, $\alpha = d/(d+p)$ leads to minimum mean-squared error quantization of d-dimensional data in p-norm [2].
-Thus, magnification control enables the realization of different similarity concepts in the underlying cost function (description error) based on the respective p-norms.
+Here α is the magnification exponent and c is a constant [1].
+Certain values of α have been associated with particular quantization or information theoretical properties [1], [2].
+An SOM with $\alpha = 1$ maximizes information theoretic entropy, therefore such mapping produces the best approximation to the pdf of the data with the given number of codebook vectors (SOM weights). $\alpha = 1/3$ for 1-dimensional data corresponds to minimum mean squared error quantization, or, in general, $\alpha = d/(d+p)$ leads to minimum mean squared error quantization of d-dimensional data in p-norm [2].
+Thus magnification control enables the realization of different similarity concepts in the underlying cost function (description error) based on the respective p-norms.
 For example, near-zero values for α approximate the maximum norm in the description error.
-As suggested in [1] on the basis of biological observations of the "perceptual magnet" effect that enlarges the cortical representation areas for rare events (e.g., events of particular danger that an organism must be alert to), alpha < 0 can enable better categorization by allocating largerthan-proportional areas of the SOM lattice for low-frequency inputs.
+As suggested in [1] on the basis of biological observations of the "perceptual magnet" effect that enlarges the cortical representation areas for rare events (e.g., events of particular danger that an organism must be alert to), alpha < 0 can enable better categorization by allocating larger-than-proportional areas of the SOM lattice for lowfrequency inputs.
 Regions of lower data probability become more accurately represented by prototypes, which can lead to detection of rare clusters.
 That, in turn, increases the chance of discovery.
-In data mining, this mechanism could alert for very small, "interesting," or "suspicious" groupings in data such as caused by mineralogical deposits of tiny spatial extent that may be indication of past life in Mars imagery, or by terrorist activity in data gathered by security agencies.
+In data mining, this mechanism could alert for very small, "interesting" or "suspicious" groupings in data such as caused by mineralogical deposits of tiny spatial extent that may be indication of past life in Mars imagery, or by terrorist activity in data gathered by security agencies.
 As is known, the inherent property of the Kohonen SOM (KSOM) [3] is a map magnification of $\alpha = 2/3$ (under certain conditions) [4], [5].
 This value of α is optimal in neither minimum distortion nor maximum entropy sense.
-An SOM variant called conscience algorithm [6] is constructed to achieve $\alpha = 1$, but cannot induce any other value.
-The conscience algorithm is based on heuristics, and although it works well in practice, theoretical proof does not exist for the achieved map magnification.
+A SOM variant called Conscience algorithm [6] is constructed to achieve $\alpha = 1$, but cannot induce any other value.
+The Conscience algorithm is based on heuristics, and although it works well in practice, theoretical proof does not exist for the achieved map magnification.

-Controlling the magnification of self-organizing neural maps is, therefore, an extremely attractive possibility because various values of the magnification exponent can affect desirable quantization properties and serve specific data mining purposes.
+Controlling the magnification of Self-Organizing Neural Maps is therefore an extremely attractive possibility because various values of the magnification exponent can effect desirable quantization properties and serve specific data mining purposes.

-The explicit SOM magnification control introduced by Bauer et al. [1] (referred to as BDH from now on) provided a powerful principled approach to obtaining a desired magnification exponent for 1-D data and for n-dimensional data whose components are statistically independent.
-To briefly quote the method, let Vand A denote the input data manifold and the SOM grid of processing elements (PEs, nodes, or neurons), respectively, P and Q the pdf of V, and the pdf of the SOM weights in V, respectively.
-The SOM PEs are indexed by their (potentially multidimensional) grid locations \mathbf{r} .
-The weight attached to node $\mathbf{r} \in A$ is $\mathbf{w_r}$.
-For any $\mathbf{v} \in V$ input, the KSOM learning algorithm [7] selects a winner node s by and then, updates the weights according to where the neighborhood function h{rs} defines the degree of update for each weight. h{rs} is typically a Gaussian function centered over the winner node, which we will assume here.
-In general, the neighborhood can be defined in many different ways.
-In (3), the learning rate ε is globally defined, i.e., it is the same for all PEs for a given time step and its value is independent of any local properties of the map.
-The key idea of the BDH learning is to make the learning rate dependent on the local input density so as to effect
+The explicit SOM magnification control introduced by Bauer, Der, and Herrmann [1] (referred to as BDH from now on) provided a powerful principled approach to obtaining a desired magnification exponent for 1-dimensional data and for n-dimensional data whose components are statistically independent.
+To briefly quote the method, let V and A denote the input data manifold and the SOM grid of Processing Elements (PEs, nodes, or neurons), respectively, P and Q the pdf of Vand the pdf of the SOM weights in V, respectively.
+The SOM PEs are indexed by their (potentially multi-dimensional) grid